 Carl Amritt has carved out a distinct place of his own in the Bard community, bringing a passion for politics to his studies and his extracurricular activities.More >>

 Human Rights and Written Arts joint major Corinna grew up in the small town of Sherman, Texas.
 She has been active with Bard’s Center for Civic Engagement and the TLS (Trustee Leader Scholar) program, which supports student volunteer efforts.More >>

 YuSung, a native of South Korea, is majoring in political studies with a concentration in global international studies.
 YuSung has been enrolled in the Bard Globalization and International Affairs program, and plans to go back to his home country after graduation in order to pursue a career in politics.More >>

 Lucy Flamm, from Cambridge, Massachusetts, is a history major with a concentration in Middle Eastern studies.
 Lucy is active on campus and off, taking advantage of interdisciplinary study, funded summer internships, and the freedom to start her own campus club.More >>

-Mildred Kissai ’15, originally from Tanzania, was attending high school in Qatar when she learned about Bard.
+Mildred Kissai, originally from Tanzania, was attending high school in Qatar when she learned about Bard.
 She’s a Citizen Science Fellow and also works with Bard’s Center for Civic Engagement.
 Mildred plans to joint major in biology and chemistry.More >>

 Jack came to Bard from Atlanta, Georgia.
 As a Posse scholar, he is recognized as a young leader and receives a full-tuition scholarship to attend Bard.
 He’s a joint major in political studies and film, and plans to pursue a career in international broadcasting.More >>

-Stephen hails from New Jersey and is moderating into the Psychology Program at Bard.
+Stephen hails from New Jersey and is studying psychology at Bard.
 He works as a laboratory assistant, finding time to write and act outside of class.More >>